A Covid’s Journal – Day 45

-My favorite poet of all time is American Poet, Walt Whitman!
-Today, I wish to share with you two of his poems that speak to me in times like these.
-I am surrouded by a million invisible miracles — I see them everywhere, but only when I take time to see.
-Cherish each moment, each ray of sunlight and each new strand of life around us.
+My favorite poet of all time is American Poet Walt Whitman!
+Today, I wish to share with you, two of his poems that speak to me in times like these.
+I am surrounded by a million invisible miracles—I see them everywhere, but only when I take the time to see them.
+Cherish each moment, each ray of sunlight, and each new strand of life around us.

 Song to Myself